Jean Chrétien: Minister of finance

 In 1977, following the resignation of Finance Minister Donald MacDonald, Chrétien succeeded him.
 He was the first francophone minister of finance, and remains one of only three francophones to have held that post.
 Chrétien's time at Finance highlighted his "enforcer" status, namely as someone who often helped to execute Trudeau's policies, but who rarely helped Trudeau to make policy.
 During his time at Finance, Trudeau completely excluded Chrétien from any role in making financial policy, instead expecting Chrétien to simply carry out the policies that he and his advisors at the PMO had decided beforehand without consulting Chrétien at all.

 Trudeau was extremely close to the West German Chancellor Helmut Schmidt, and during the 1978 G7 summit in Bonn, Trudeau had extensive discussions with his friend Schmidt about how best to win re-election in 1979.
 Schmidt suggested to Trudeau that he respond to criticism of the deficits he had been running by bringing in some big cuts to spending, an idea that Trudeau took up.
 In 1978 Trudeau announced in a press statement $2 billion in cuts without bothering to inform Chrétien beforehand about what he had decided to do, leaving his finance minister looking clueless in the resulting press interview.
-Chrétien found this experience so humiliating that he seriously considering resigning in protest.
+Chrétien found this experience so humiliating that he seriously considered resigning in protest.
 Chrétien was especially humiliated by the fact that Chancellor Schmidt was better informed of about what was going to happen than he was, which underlined that he was not a member of Trudeau's inner circle.

 Chrétien presented the two federal budgets to the House floor in 1978, one in April and the other in November.